Autophagy: History

 Autophagy was first observed by Keith R. Porter and his student Thomas Ashford at the Rockefeller Institute.
 In January 1962 they reported an increased number of lysosomes in rat liver cells after the addition of glucagon, and that some displaced lysosomes towards the centre of the cell contained other cell organelles such as mitochondria.
 They called this autolysis after Christian de Duve and Alex B. Novikoff.
 However Porter and Ashford wrongly interpreted their data as lysosome formation (ignoring the pre-existing organelles).
 Lysosomes could not be cell organelles, but part of cytoplasm such as mitochondria, and that hydrolytic enzymes were produced by microbodies.
 In 1963 Hruban, Spargo and colleagues published a detailed ultrastructural description of "focal cytoplasmic degradation", which referenced a 1955 German study of injury-induced sequestration.
 Hruban, Spargo and colleagues recognized three continuous stages of maturation of the sequestered cytoplasm to lysosomes, and that the process was not limited to injury states that functioned under physiological conditions for "reutilization of cellular materials", and the "disposal of organelles" during differentiation.
 Inspired by this discovery, de Duve christened the phenomena "autophagy".
 Unlike Porter and Ashford, de Duve conceived the term as a part of lysosomal function while describing the role of glucagon as a major inducer of cell degradation in the liver.
 With his student Russell Deter, he established that lysosomes are responsible for glucagon-induced autophagy.
 This was the first time the fact that lysosomes are the sites of intracellular autophagy was established.

 In the 1990s several groups of scientists independently discovered autophagy-related genes using the budding yeast.
 Notably, Yoshinori Ohsumi and Michael Thumm examined starvation-induced non-selective autophagy; in the meantime, Daniel J. Klionsky discovered the cytoplasm-to-vacuole targeting (CVT) pathway, which is a form of selective autophagy.
 They soon found that they were in fact looking at essentially the same pathway, just from different angles.
 Initially, the genes discovered by these and other yeast groups were given different names (APG, AUT, CVT, GSA, PAG, PAZ, and PDD).
 A unified nomenclature was advocated in 2003 by the yeast researchers to use ATG to denote autophagy genes.
-The 2016 Nobel Prize in Physiology or Medicine was awarded to Yoshinori Ohsumi, although some have pointed out that the award could have been more inclusive.
+The 2016 Nobel Prize in Physiology or Medicine was awarded to Yoshinori Ohsumi, although some have pointed out that if there is only one recipient of the award, it must be Ohsumi, but that the award could have been more inclusive.